RIVERVIEW BANCORP, INC.

 A possible conflict of interest exists whenever an employee has an interest in any entity or matter that may influence a decision or cloud the individual’s judgment in the discharge of his or her responsibilities.
-All individuals should conduct their personal affairs so as to avoid conflict of interest situations.
+All individuals should conduct their business, personal and professional affairs to avoid conflict of interest situations.
 As a result, joint business ventures amongst Officers and Directors are discouraged because the venture may imply company sponsorship.
 In case of doubt, it is the individual’s obligation to secure clarification by means of the Review Procedure, as defined in the Definitions section.

 It is the responsibility of every employee to avoid any situation in which he or she, or a family member, might profit personally (directly or indirectly), or give the appearance of profiting personally, from the Company’s facilities or from relationships with its customers.